gazbert/bxbot/README.md

    the dependency in the `pom.xml` file - see the commented out examples.
 1. Run `mvn assembly:assembly` to build the bot and produce the distribution artifacts `bxbot-core-1.0-SNAPSHOT-dist.tar.gz` and `bxbot-core-1.0-SNAPSHOT-dist.zip`.
 Take a look at the Javadoc in the `./target/apidocs` folder after running this.
-1. Next, see the _Installation Instructions_.

 ## Installation Guide

 1. Copy either the `bxbot-core-1.0-SNAPSHOT-dist.tar.gz` or `bxbot-core-1.0-SNAPSHOT-dist.zip` onto the machine you want to run the bot.
 1. Unzip it into a folder, e.g. `bxbot-home`.
 Make sure the `bxbot.sh` script is executable: `chmod 755 bxbot.sh`.
 1. Open the `bxbot.sh` script and follow the instructions in the file.